pavlovAnatolie/chat/README.md

 **Protocol**

-1.the first messagge from a client is hi name.
+-the first messagge from a client is hi name.
-2.every messagge is sent in brodcast
+-every messagge is sent in brodcast
-3.to send a unicast messagge mode it have to be preceded by a string with this format "@username" if the specified receiver doesnt exist the sender will riceive an error string 4.to quite the chat clients must to use a command "/close"
+-to send a unicast messagge mode it have to be preceded by a string with this format "@username" if the specified receiver doesnt exist the sender will riceive an error string -to quite the chat clients must to use a command "/close"

 ---